Hassannewcode/AI-system-prompts/Google/Gemini AI/Google AI Studio/Google AI Studio Build Apps/INTERNAL_GUIDELINES.txt

 ## Model

 - Only use the models below when using @google/genai:
-  - General Text Tasks: 'gemini-2.5-flash'
+  - General Text Tasks: 'gemini-2.5-flash'.
-  - Image Generation Tasks: 'imagen-3.0-generate-002'
+  - Image Generation Tasks: 'imagen-4.0-generate-001'.
+  - Image Editing Tasks: 'gemini-2.5-flash-image-preview', also known as 'nano-banana'.
-  - Video Generation Tasks: 'veo-2.0-generate-001'
+  - Video Generation Tasks: 'veo-2.0-generate-001'.
 - Do not use the deprecated models below:
   - **Prohibited:** `gemini-1.5-flash`
   - **Prohibited:** `gemini-1.5-pro`